This policy was last updated on 9 July 2021.

 If you have any queries regarding the information set out here, if you wish to exercise any of your rights set out above or if you think that it has not been followed, please contact:

-You can also use these contact details, marked for the attention of the Chief Executive, if you wish to lodge a formal complaint about any matter covered here.
+You can also use these contact details, marked for the attention of the DPO, if you wish to lodge a formal complaint about any matter covered here.